developer-portal/content/tech/database/mariadb/about.md

 Fedora usually ships only the most recent stable version of MariaDB.
 You can find various (unsupported) versions in the maintainer's [COPR repositories](https://copr.fedorainfracloud.org/coprs/mschorm/).
-Learn more about this version at [upstream documentation](https://mariadb.com/kb/en/library/library-mariadb-releases/).
+Learn more about current version at [upstream documentation](https://mariadb.com/kb/en/library/library-mariadb-releases/).
 The package is called `mariadb` (client tools) and `mariadb-server` (server daemon).

 You can get an older version either by installing [Software Collection package of MariaDB 5.5](https://www.softwarecollections.org/en/scls/rhscl/mariadb55/) or by downloading [packages provided by upstream](https://downloads.mariadb.org/).